SmartAdvisorOnline

 Related guides: VPN Protocols Comparison, VPN Kill Switch, DNS Leak Protection, and VPN for Netflix.

-In 2026, the practical difference between AES‑256‑GCM and ChaCha20‑Poly1305 matters less than the VPN’s protocol, key exchange, leak protection, and whether the app is configured correctly.
+the practical difference between AES‑256‑GCM and ChaCha20‑Poly1305 matters less than the VPN’s protocol, key exchange, leak protection, and whether the app is configured correctly.

 If you want a quick reality check, run our Leak Test Tool to verify your IP and DNS are not escaping outside the tunnel.